oscdoctest/Qi-Docs/docs/Qi_Types.rst

 The QiTypeProperty’s identifier follows the same rules as the QiType.Id.

 IsKey is a Boolean value used to identify the QiType’s Key.
-A Key defined by more than one Property is a compound key.
+A Key that is defined by more than one Property is called a *compound key*.
 In a compound key, each Property that is included in the Key is specified as IsKey.
 The Order field is used to define the precedence of fields applied to the Index.

 The Value field is used for properties that represent a value.
 An example of a property with a value is an enum’s named constant.
 When representing an enum in a QiType, the QiType’s Properies collection defines the enum’s constant list.
 The QiTypeProperty’s Identifier represents the constant’s name and the QiTypeProperty’s Value represents the constant’s value.

 Indexes
 -------

 Indexes are used to speed up searching and to order results.
 A Key is a property or collection of properties that are unique.
 In Qi, the Key is also an index; it is ordered.
 The Key is often referred to as the Primary Index.
-All other Indexes are Secondaries.
+All other Indexes are secondary indexes, or Secondaries.

 Indexes are discussed in greater detail here: `Indexes <https://qi-docs-rst.readthedocs.org/en/latest/Indexes.html>`__.

 Working with QiTypes